 Although ease-of-use is subjective, it’s always best to stick to best practice standards and create intuitive user experiences that engage your target market.
 There’s plenty of tools that take the guesswork out of user experience, such as Google Analytics, which give you detailed data to help analyse exactly how users are interacting with your site.
 Set goals, create funnels and identify if there’s anywhere people are dropping off – acting on opportunities for improvement.

 5/ Is it really easy to get in touch with you and find relevant contact information?

-Over half of people think easy access to contact information is often missing from company websites* – make sure your site isn’t one of them!
-Ideally your site should offer multiple ways to get in touch and be clear which phone number, email address or contact form will reach the right person.
+Over half of people think easy access to contact information is often missing from company websites*, in fact, 44% of people will leave if they cannot find any contact information^.
+Make sure your site isn’t one of them by offering multiple ways to get in touch and be clear which phone number, email address or contact form will reach the right person.
 Keep the tone friendly, and, if appropriate, include individual contacts for staff.
 Always make sure contact information is easy to find and always up to date!